mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 upcoming training.

 Some of all these new options might be confusing at first.
-However, you can just ignore those that you don't need and concentrate on those features that are useful for your current project.
+However, you can simply ignore those that you don't need and just concentrate on the features that are useful for your current project.
 For example you can use messages without ever worrying about targets.

-In the following two section we will introduce some helpful tools and features.
+There are three more additions to the ``BiNode`` API:

+  **node_id**
+    This is a read-only property, which returns the node id (which is ``None`` if it wasn't specified).
+Note that the ``__init__`` method of ``BiNodes`` generally accepts a ``node_id`` keyword argument.

+  **bi_reset**
+    This method is called by the ``BiFlow`` before and after training and execution (and the ``stop_training`` / ``stop_message`` prooagation).
+It can be overriden by derived classes to reset internal variables.

+  **is_bi_training**
+    This method is similar to the **is_training** method of normal MDP nodes.
+    It can be used to signal that a node is doing some data gathering.
+A node might for example do some training during the normal execute (e.g. a neural network might adjust internal weights while it is already returning its results).
+However, this method isn't that important, but the ``ParallelBiFlow`` uses it to determine if nodes can simply be copied or must be forked

 Inspection
 ~~~~~~~~~~
 Using jumps and messages can result in complex data flows.
 Therefore
-BiMDP offers convenient inspeciton capabilites to help with debugging
+BiMDP offers some convenient inspection capabilites to help with debugging
 and analyzing what is going on.
 This functionality is based on the
-static HTML views from the ``mdp.hinet`` module.
+static HTML view from the ``mdp.hinet`` module.
 Instead of a static
 view of the flow you get an animated slideshow of the flow training or
 execution.
 An example is provided in
 ``bimdp/test/demo_hinet_inspection.py``.
 You can simply call